 3. Get it in writing or even better a video

-I think this is obvious, but you need evidence of the testimonial.
+I think this is obvious, but you need evidence of the review.
 Video testimonials are all the rage at the moment.
 So, if they’re willing to get in front of a camera to say how fantastic your service is, go for it.

 4. Tell them what to write

 I don’t mean to tell them to write ‘Melissa was the best journalist in the whole world’.
 But, you could ask them some cleverly crafted questions in a survey gathering tool like Survey Monkey.
 You can even use the free version.
-Only have a few questions that they can easily respond to on their phone while sipping a cafe latte.
+Only have a few questions that they can easily respond to on their phone while sipping a café latte.

-Free testimonial questions
+Free review questions